 Unfortunately, if a solution sounds too good to be true, it usually also is.
 In my experience, distributors tend to be very strong on the sales side of things as well as exploring different channels, but lack in expertise in terms of brand messaging and marketing.
 This knowledge and skills gap could have serious implications for your company’s long-term success and growth in China.

-This blog post summarises 4 reasons why you should support your distributor in China through digital marketing.
+This blog post summarises 4 reasons why you should support your Chinese distributor through digital marketing:

 Reason 1: Become a preferred brand for Chinese consumers

 Never in the history of modern China had consumers as much choice as they have today.
 This means that your product is competing for physical and virtual shelf space with hundreds of Chinese and international products that look exactly like yours.
 Why should buyers opt for yours over any of the others?

 Even if your brand is well-known in other markets, it’s unlikely to be a household name in China.
 Generating brand awareness and taking control of your messaging is a vital first step toward becoming a preferred choice for consumers in your target market – and ultimately many repeat purchases.